TelosLabs/rails-world-tropical-rails/README.md

-# Rails World Conference App
+# Tropical Rails 2025 Conference App

 Rails application that allows you to create and manage conferences.
 You can use it to create a conference, add speakers and sessions.
 Attendees can register for the conference, view the schedule, receive notifications and more.